 - Lokah Samastah Sukhino Bhavantu (May all beings everywhere be happy and free.)

 You can recite these mantras (or whatever feels right in the moment) silently to yourself as you breathe, or you can say them out loud to charge them with even more powerful energy.

 What is Sri Vidya and what is the benefit of Sri Vidya or practicing Sri Vidya?
 From the perspective of the Science of Mantras, there are two kinds of mantras.
 There are mantras of Devi (feminine energy) and there are mantras of masculine energy.
 Within those energies, there are further three types.
 The mantras of Devi are called Vidyas.
 When there is a mantra of a Devi, it means vidya.
 A good mantra of a Devi will always have a seed syllable.
 When there is seed syllable in a mantra, then it is like sowing a seed.
 That seed is going to go inside you, in your consciousness and sprout and make you a worthy recipient of the grace of the deity of the mantra.
 Every mantra has a deity: an owner of the mantra.
 If I were to look at Devi’s physical form for example, that is her visual aspect.
 But her sonic aspect, the aspect of sound, if I were to represent a Devi by sound, I will use her mantra.
 For example if you have a phone number of a person and you call that number and you get straight through to that person.
 Similarly, a mantra is the number of that God or Goddess.
 Through a mantra, you get through to that energy.

 Sri means Devi, the primal mother, the first mother, the empress.
 She is Sri Mata, the mother goddess.
 Sri means somebody whose refuge you can seek.
 You can never seek a refuge of a weak person.
-You can only seek refuge of a strong person.
+You can only seek refuge in a strong person.